-- Both the median and peak periods have remained relatively stable since 2012, although peaked in 2019 due to Rio class ships prior to silencer upgrades - The peak 5-day period is typically 3-4 decibels louder than the median 5-day period at each monitor - The noise level received at the Scotia St monitor is typically 1-3 decibels louder than at the Cemetery monitor
+- Both the median and peak periods have remained relatively stable since 2012, although peaked in 2019 due to Rio class ships prior to silencer upgrades - The peak 5-day period is typically 2-4 decibels louder than the median 5-day period at each monitor - The noise level received at the Scotia St monitor is typically 2-4 decibels louder than at the Cemetery monitor

-The 2019 noise model predicted 67 dB $L{dn 5 day}$ at the Scotia Street monitor and 67 dB $L{dn 5 day}$ at the Cemetery monitor.
-This aligns well with the monitoring data for 2021 and no calibration adjustment is required to align the noise model results.

-The results from the monitors and attended noise surveys in 2012 and 2018 have been used to verify the shape of the modelled noise contours at multiple locations.
-The agreement between predicted and measured contours is generally good (\pm 2 decibels).
-Note that \pm 2 decibels accuracy is normal and is considered acceptable for environmental noise predictions.
+The 2022 noise model predicted 67 dB $L{dn 5 day}$ at the Scotia Street monitor and 67 dB $L{dn 5 day}$ at the Cemetery monitor.
+Results from the monitors and attended noise surveys in 2012 and 2018 were used to verify the shape of the modelled noise contours at multiple locations.
+At that time, the agreement between predicted and measured contours was generally good (± 2 decibels).
+Note that ± 2 decibels accuracy is normal and is considered acceptable for environmental noise predictions.